GlowsAreLosers/GlowsAreLosers/technology/capabilities.rst

 - **Systemic sensory perceptions**: Like fatigue, dizziness, hunger, feeling "unwell" or "sick", and really any systemic feeling you can experience.

+- **Other sensory phenomena:** Like pins-and-needles, and feelings of (unreal) "electricity" in your body.

+- **Altering the perception of intensity:** In addition to the type of sensation, your brain's waveforms encode the perceived **intensity** of a sensation.
+The technology can be used to beam arbitrary intensity information, which causes perceived sensations to appear far more more intense or far less intense than they actually are.

+- **Numbing of sensations:** The brain can secrete substances that block sensory neural paths for a select area, causing a sedation effect.
+This can naturally occur, for example, when a person suffers an extremely painful injury, in which case the brain secretes those substances to reduce the extreme pain.
+  The technology can force the brain it to secrete those substances, which results in an unnatural numbing in select areas, or throughout the entire body.
+The numbing is temporary, and typically goes away merely seconds after the signal stops, but the signal can be sustained to make the numbing persist for hours.

 Psychological
 =============